 For each procedure, the DA algorithm is readily defined using the appropriate tie-breaker and the students' ordinal preferences as inputs.
-The supplementary notes provide a precise algorithm, which is sketched here.
+The Supplementary Notes provide a precise algorithm, which is sketched here.
 At the first step, each student applies to her most preferred school.
 Every school tentatively admits up to unit mass from its applicants according to its priority order, and rejects the rest if there are any.
 In general, each student who was rejected in the previous step applies to her next preferred school.
 Each school considers the set of students it has tentatively admitted and the new applicants.
 It tentatively admits up to unit mass from these students in the order of its priority, and rejects the rest.
 The process converges when the set of students that are rejected has zero measure.
 Although this process might not complete in finite time, it converges in the limit and the allocation in the limit is well defined.
 We focus on that limiting allocation.

-Strategy-proofness of DA-STB and DA-MTB with respect to students' ordinal preferences is well-known in the finite case (Dubins and Freedman 1982, Roth 1982) and it extends to CADA in the finite case (Theorem 1).
+Strategy-proofness of DA-STB and DA-MTB with respect to students' ordinal preferences is well-known in the finite case (Dubins and Freedman 1981, Roth 1982) and it extends to CADA in the finite case (Theorem 1).
 More importantly, all three procedures continue to be ordinally strategy-proof in the large economy:

 Theorem 2.
-(ORDINAL STRATEGY-PROOFNESS) In each of the three procedures, it is a (weakly) dominant strategy for each student to submit her ordinal preferences truthfully.
+(ORDINAL STRATEGY-PROOFNESS) Each of the three mechanisms is ordinally strategy-proof.

-Proof: The proof is in the supplementary notes.
+Proof: The proof is in the Supplementary Appendix.